-the apparent inability of social workers to accord proper recognition to factors in Indian environments that tended to mitigate the severe economic deprivations found on many reservations, deprivations that often served as a basis for state agency neglect findings.5 The legislative history also indicated that Indian parents often lacked adequate legal representation in child custody proceedings and were frequently coerced into voluntary waivers of their parental rights.6 As a result, addressing the situation was thought to require both procedural and substantive components to promote a policy of stability and security for Indian tribes and families while also ensuring that the foster and adoptive homes of Indian children reflected the unique values of Indian culture.7
+tribes be given a greater say in decisions affecting Indian children.4 In evaluating the perceived biases of state agencies, the House report accompanying the legislation cited the apparent inability of social workers to accord proper recognition to factors in Indian environments that tended to mitigate the severe economic deprivations found on many reservations, deprivations that often served as a basis for state agency neglect findings.5 The legislative history also indicated that Indian parents often lacked adequate legal representation in child custody proceedings and were frequently coerced into voluntary waivers of their parental rights.6 As a result, addressing the situation was thought to require both procedural and substantive components to promote a policy of stability and security for Indian tribes and families while also ensuring that the foster and adoptive homes of Indian children reflected the unique values of Indian culture.7

 Coverage.
-The ICWA applies to Indian children involved in certain child custody proceedings.
-For purposes of the ICWA, an Indian child is an unmarried individual under age 18 who is either a member of a federally recognized Indian tribe or the biological child of a member of a tribe and eligible for membership in a tribe.8 Membership eligibility is evaluated by tribes and the requirements vary widely by tribe.9 Under the ICWA, Indian custodians include any Indian person with legal custody of an Indian child under tribal laws, customs, state laws or "to whom temporary physical care, custody, and control has been transferred by the parent of such child."10 The ICWA applies in the following child custody proceedings:
+ICWA applies to Indian children involved in certain child custody proceedings.
+For purposes of ICWA, an Indian child is an unmarried individual under age 18 who is either a member of a federally recognized Indian tribe or the biological child of a member of a tribe and eligible for membership in a tribe.
+Membership eligibility is evaluated by tribes and the requirements vary widely by tribe.
+Under ICWA, Indian custodians include any Indian person with legal custody of an Indian child under tribal laws, customs, state laws or "to whom temporary physical care, custody, and control has been transferred by the parent of such child."
+ICWA applies in the following child custody proceedings:

-- a foster care placement;11 - any action "resulting in the termination of the parent-child relationship";12 - a pre-adoptive placement that consists of "the temporary placement of an Indian child in a foster home or institution after the termination of parental rights but prior to or in lieu of adoptive placement;"13 and
+- a foster care placement;11 - any action "resulting in the termination of the parent-child relationship";12 - a pre-adoptive placement that consists of "the temporary placement of an Indian child in a foster home or institution after the termination of parental rights but prior to or in lieu of adoptive placement;" and